 ‘whya’ is a digital memory server that reimagines fragments of oral history from the Solomon Mahlangu Freedom College (SOMAFCO), a revolutionary school in Mazimbu, Tanzania, established for freedom fighters in the armed struggle against Apartheid in South Africa.
 Through an ongoing project of interviews with former students, teachers, and residents of SOMAFCO, Dennis has created a speculative choreography of remembering.

-Thursday 21 November: Reading Sessions in collaboration with down river road (ddr) Stuart Hall Library, Karara Community Library in Nairobi (and online)
+Thursday 21 November: Drunk and Disorderly with Down River Road (DDR) Stuart Hall Library, Karara Community Library in Nairobi (and online)

-Convened by Alexis Teyie with down river road (ddr), this event is an afternoon-long convention hosted between the Stuart Hall Library in London and the Karara Library & Community Archive in Nairobi, and accessible online, which gathers artists, writers and social actors, to share and learn on issues of climate justice, nationhood and the possibilities of community and collaboration in the varied extensions of post coloniality.
-The program is open to participants in London and Nairobi respectively.
+An afternoon hosted between the Stuart Hall Library in London and the Karara Library & Community Archive in Nairobi and online, which gathers artists, writers and social actors, to share and learn on issues of climate justice, nationhood and the possibilities of community and collaboration in the varied extensions of post coloniality.
+Open to in-person participants in London and Nairobi, and available to stream online.

 ICA Events